 Paul W. Adelgren.
 Mr. Adelgren has served as a director since January 2003.
 Mr. Adelgren has also served as a director of Gladstone Commercial since August 2003, a director of Gladstone Investment since June 2005 and a director of Gladstone Land since January 2013.
 From 1997 until January 2018, Mr. Adelgren served as the pastor of Missionary Alliance Church.
 From 1991 to 1997, Mr. Adelgren was pastor of New Life Alliance Church.
 From 1988 to 1991, Mr. Adelgren was vice president-finance and materials for Williams & Watts, Inc., a logistics management and procurement business located in Fairfield, NJ.
 Prior to joining Williams & Watts, Mr. Adelgren served in the United States Navy, where he served in a number of capacities, including as the director of the Strategic Submarine Support Department, as the executive officer at the Naval Supply Center, and as the director of the Joint Uniform Military Pay System.
 He is a retired Navy Captain.
 Mr. Adelgren holds an MBA from Harvard Business School and a BA from the University of Kansas.
-Mr. Adelgren was selected to serve as an independent director on our Board of Directors due to his strength and experience in ethics, which also led to his appointment to the chairmanship of our Ethics, Nominating & Corporate Governance Committee, as well as his past service on our Board of Directors since Z003.
+Mr. Adelgren was selected to serve as an independent director on our Board of Directors due to his appointment to the chairmanship of our Ethics, Nominating & Corporate Governance Committee, as well as his past service on our Board of Directors since 2003.

 Michela A. English.
 Ms. English has served as director since June 2002.
 Ms. English has served as director of Fight for Children, anon-profit charitable organization focused on providing high quality education and health care services to underserved youth in Washington, D.C. since January 2017 and served as President and Chief Executive Officer of Fight for Children from June 2006 to December 2016.
 Ms. English has also been a director of Gladstone Commercial since August 2003, a director of Gladstone Investment since June 2005 and a director of Gladstone Land since January 2013.
 From March 1996 to March 2004, Ms. English held several positions with Discovery Communications, Inc., including president of Discovery Consumer Products, president of Discovery Enterprises Worldwide and president of Discovery.com.
 From 1991 to 1996, Ms. English served as senior vice president of the National Geographic Society and was a member of the National Geographic Society's Board of Trustees and Education Foundation Board.
 Prior to 1991, Ms. English served as vice president, corporate planning and business development for Marriott Corporation and as a senior engagement manager for McKinsey & Company.
-Ms. English has served as director of D.C.
-Preparatory Academy since 2004, and a director of Arts in International Affairs from Sweet Briar College and a Master of Public and Private Management degree from Yale University's School of Management.
-Ms. English was selected to serve as an independent director on our Board of Directors due to her greater than twenty years of senior management experience at various corporations and non-profit College.
+Ms. English has served as director of the Hershey Trust Company and the Milton Hershey School since January 2018, the Educational Testing Service since 2000, as a director of D.C.
+Preparatory Academy since 2004, and a director of the D.C.
+Public Education Fund since 2007.
+Ms. English is an emeritus member of the board of Sweet Briar College.
+Ms. English holds a Bachelor of Arts in International Affairs from Sweet Briar College and a Master of Public and Private Management degree from Yale University's School of Management.
+Ms. English was selected to serve as an independent director on our Board of Directors due to her greater than twenty years of senior management experience at various corporations and non-profit organizations as well as her past service on our Board of Directors since 2002.